 all means take the herbs as well.

-kidney and liver cleanses safe if I'm zapping?
+body cleanses safe if I'm zapping?

 does the price include?

 Auto-Zap5 generator unit with fresh AA batteries, 2 sets sturdy